Birds of Hawaii – A Photographic Essay

 The spotted dove (Spilopelia chinensis) is commonly seen foraging on the ground throughout the Hawaiian Islands.
 Originally native to the Indian Subcontinent and Southeast Asia, it was probably introduced to Hawaii from Southeast Asia in the late 1800’s.

 Seen below is the Pacific golden plover (Pluvialis fulva), known in Hawaii as the Kolea, in non-breeding plumage.
 These birds are migratory and spend the summer months (May through August) in Alaska, where they breed.
 They then fly nonstop to Hawaii, where they spend the winter months.
 The flight to Hawaii covers about 3,000 miles and takes only about 3 to 4 days.
 The birds return to Alaska the following summer, for a total round trip distance of some 6,000 miles.
+How they manage to find their destinations while flying over thousands of miles of open ocean is a mystery.

 Not to be forgotten is the nene, or native Hawaiian goose (Branta sandvicensis), which is the official state bird of Hawaii: